 Getting an adequate amount of sleep is good for your brain and your body.
 It’s a way to be more productive and improve your overall health and wellbeing.

-It’s recommended that adults get between 7 – 9 hours of sleep a night.
+It’s recommended that adults get between 7 – 9 hours of sleep a night and in the Creativity issue 4 of The Homeworker magazine we explore the rules of getting a good night’s sleep.

 A good night’s sleep improves mental alertness and we’re often not aware of how much better we can feel with improved quality sleep.